What is a CSA?

 The cost of our CSA is lower than many others, while the variety of products is greater.

 In addition to vegetables, we grow the freshest tree ripened fruits, including apples, pears, nectarines, cherries and our specialty peaches.
-Your shares will also include vine ripened melons, concord grapes, strawberries, and blackberries.
+Your shares will also include vine ripened melons, raspberries, strawberries, and blackberries.

 Your shares will periodically include fresh our fresh baked goods and preserves.
 This will include cider, donuts, pies, cookies, breads, butters, and our sauces.